whage/thesis/thesis.md

 > [A tagged union is] a union, but each element remembers what set it came from
 > [@waleed-union-vs-sum]

-As Chad Austin puts it: a sum type is a combination of a tag (like an enum) and a payload per possibility (like a union).
+As Chad Austin [@chad-sum-types] puts it: a sum type is a combination of a tag (like an enum) and a payload per possibility (like a union).
-Sum types are a safe generalization of the two [@chad-sum-types]:
+Sum types are a safe generalization of the two:

 ```c
 enum EventType {